 Together with teachers, researchers and companies, the Talent Program translates water technology to a level that allows youngsters to discover its impact and how it is applied in the sector.
 The results of this cooperation have led to the development of events, competitions, teaching material and a variety of programs, such as:

 Honors Program; a selected group of students is invited to work on their own research project at Wetsus, supported by a team of Wetsus PhD’s.
 After one year of research the young researchers qualify for participation in an international Science Fair.

 Lab Experience day; twice per month a practical course ‘water technology’ is organized for 2nd grade students at Wetsus.
 The one-day course encourages research skills, cooperation, accuracy, ‘out of the box thinking’ and taking initiative.

-Masterclasses; students can receive support from PhD’s or experts during their thesis or science projects.
-Masterclasses are offered to share the latest developments in science and water with the students enabling them to elevate the level of their projects.
+Orientation day; students can receive support from PhD’s or experts during their thesis or science projects.
+The orientation day is offered to share the latest developments in science and water with the students enabling them to elevate the level of their projects.

 Wetsus cooperates with 4 universities of applied sciences (Dutch HBO) in the Netherlands that have a minor in water treatment: Van Hall Larenstein, NHL Stenden Hogeschool, Hogeschool Zeeland and Saxion Hogeschool.
 Wetsus supports these institutes and their applied research water technology professors in several ways, in order to help them to continuously improve the curriculum, to connect them with the sector and to enable them to attract more and better students.